cbillowes/smart-compliance/README.md

 https://huggingface.co/models?pipeline_tag=image-to-text

 ## API:
-Detect and compare photo of person with their ID card photo and verify the personal information provided that is read from the ID document.
+Get the photo, detect and compare photo of person with their ID card photo and verify the personal information provided that is read from the ID document.

 ## UI component:
 Output the result to the UI to say the “fraud probability score / percentage”

+## Deployment considerations:

+ML Flow:
+- Docker for API
+- GCP for API
+- Streamlit cloud for UI